 Isolation and culture of human bone marrow derived SSCs

 Bone marrow was obtained from patients undergoing total hip replacement surgery at Southampton General Hospital with full ethical consent and approval from the local hospital ethics committee (LREC 194/99/w, 27/10/10) and informed consent was obtained from all subjects.
 All methods utilising human tissue and cells were performed in accordance within the relevant guidelines and regulations.
+Bone marrow from 6 individual patients was collected and utilised for the isolation and culture of human bone marrow derived SSCs.
 Bone marrow was washed and the cell solution passed through a 70 μm cell filter strainer followed by treatment with Lymphoprep™ (Lonza).
 Isolated mononuclear cells were initialled incubated in blocking buffer (α-MEM, 10% human serum, 5% FCS and 10 mg/ml bovine serum albumin) and then washed with magnetic activated cell sorting (MACS) buffer (BSA and EDTA in PBS).
 Cells were then incubated in 1 ml of STRO-1 antibody (from hybridoma).
 Following washing with MACS buffer, cells were re-suspended in 1 ml containing 800 μl MACs buffer and 200 μl rat anti-mouse IgM microbeads (Miltenyi Biotec Ltd).
 Following washing with MACS buffer target cells were isolated by MACS.
 Following target cell isolation cells were washed and re-suspended in α-MEM containing 10% FCS and 1% penicillin/streptomycin (P/S) and placed into tissue culture flasks.

 Chondrocyte Isolation

-Femoral heads were obtained from patients undergoing total hip replacement surgery at Southampton General Hospital with full ethical consent and approval from the local hospital ethics committee (LREC 194/99/w, 27/10/10) and informed consent was obtained from all subjects. ( See supplementary Table 1) (3-5 OARSI) Femoral heads were not obtained from patients that Articular cartilage was dissected and cut into small pieces within 6 hours of surgery.
+Femoral heads were obtained from patients undergoing total hip replacement surgery at Southampton General Hospital with full ethical consent and approval from the local hospital ethics committee (LREC 194/99/w, 27/10/10) and informed consent was obtained from all subjects.
+Femoral heads from 22 individual patients; 11 OA femoral heads and 11 femoral heads deemed non-OA were utilised for chondrocyte isolation ( See supplementary Table 1).
+OA femoral heads were obtained from patients with end stage OA (3-5 OARSI).
+Femoral heads were not obtained from patients that provided bone marrow samples for the isolation of human bone derived SSCs for use in the isolation of chondrocytes.
+Articular cartilage was dissected and cut into small pieces within 6 hours of surgery.
 Cartilage pieces were incubated in 10% trypsin (Sigma Aldrich) for 30 minutes at 37°C. Following PBS washing of cartilage pieces, cartilage pieces were incubated in 0.1% hyaluronidase (Sigma Aldrich) for 15 minutes, followed by washing and incubation in 1% collagenase B (Roche Diagnostics) in a shaking incubator at 37°C for 12-15 hours.
 The digested suspension of articular chondrocytes was filtered through a 70μm filter.
 Isolated chondrocytes from 11 NOF (neck of femur breakages) samples (control samples) and 11 OA samples were directly used for extraction of total RNA.

 Chondrogenic micromass differentiation assay